tigerfarm/arduino/Altair101/README.md

 <img width="400px"  src="hardware/SlideRulerCalculator.jpg"/>

-In the above photo, the slide ruler is set to calculated answer of, 2 x 4.
+In the above photo, the slide ruler is set to calculated the answer for, 2 x 4.

 --------------------------------------------------------------------------------
 ## My 2019 Altair 8800 Emulator